 The challenge here is that the client may well struggle with this change in perspective, as it is a huge alteration to think of categories from the perspective of the marketplace, even when the impact of that is dramatic.
 As a consequence, we need to find ways to explore the concept of the categories and their definitions in a way that allows the realisation of the change in perspective to become evident.
 This is no small task, and often requires a considerable amount of time to get the understanding of both the concept, and the implications, to bed down.

-There is difficulty in this approach is when the split in a category has become firmly embedded in the organisation, where whole scale change and rationalisation is truly difficult.
-In these instances, the clarity which category management management brings to strategy development will tease out the most appropriate approach and how change, risk management and value delivery can march in lock step.
+The difficulty in this approach is when the split in a category has become firmly embedded in the organisation, where whole scale change and rationalisation is truly difficult.
+In these instances, the clarity which category management brings to strategy development will tease out the most appropriate approach and how change, risk management and value delivery can march in lock step.

 With that clearly in mind, we can start to look more broadly at the category itself.